Table of Contents

 Having some time and space for yourself can allow you to do things you love, but you can’t do at the moment because you are spending too much time with your partner.

 If it is a dysfunctional and toxic relationship, you may realise you don’t want to come back to it.
 But when you have a loving relationship, you may only need a bit of extra space.
-In this case, you will be eager to get back together with a lot more love and appreciation for one another.
+In this case, you will be eager to reunite with a lot more love and appreciation for one another.

 Importance of Personal Space in a Relationship